The 5-Minute Breathwork Reset You Can Do at Your Desk

 ⏱️ Minute 5: Integrate & Return

-- Place one hand on your heart, one on your belly.
+- Place one hand on your heart and one on your belly to feel the physical movement of your organs.

 - Silently say to yourself: “I am here.
 I am enough.
 I can continue.”